jock-dalby/pythonTreehouse/python_basics/README.md

 When starting in Python and just want to play around with some ideas, you can use the Python shell.
 Sometimes this is called a REPL, R-E-P-L, which stands for read–evaluate–print loop.
 To enter the shell, type 'python' in the console, to exit it, type 'exit()' or 'quit()' commands.

-You can do math in the console e.g. 2 + 2 + enter = prints 4, run functions e.g. print("Hello, Treehouse").
+You can do math in the console e.g. 2 + 2 + enter = prints 4, run functions e.g. print('Hello, Treehouse').

 Type 'help()' to access the help feature and put a keyword /phrase in the parentheses to search a specific term e.g. help(print), help(str) or help(str.center).